How to pay for college with scholarships

 2. Contact your school’s financial aid office

-Institutional scholarships are a huge resource that many students overlook.
+Institutional scholarships are a huge resource many students overlook.
 School-wide scholarships typically aren’t widely advertised, and they tend to be more competitive, but they’re still worth considering.
 These awards are usually based on your academic performance.

 To see what awards are available, contact your school’s financial aid office or check its website.
 You can also check with your school to see what department-specific scholarships are available.
 These often have a smaller applicant pool and are offered only to students enrolled in specific majors.

-Many colleges allow both in- and out-of-state students to apply, so if you’re paying out-of-state tuition, these awards can significantly cut the cost of attendance.
+Many colleges allow in- and out-of-state students to apply, so if you’re paying out-of-state tuition, these awards can significantly cut the cost of attendance.

 3. Use a scholarship search engine